-Almost everyone who has been interested in building a website or just interested in world wide web have probably at least once heard about WordPress from a friend or read about it in a blog post.
-So what is WordPress, why and how it became so popular?
-What are the main reasons that drive developers as well as business people to choose this platform?
-A deep dive into all the reasons in this blog post will cover all the questions you are interested in.
+Almost everyone who has ever been interested in building a website or even just in the comings and goings of internet has probably heard about WordPress from a friend or seen it mentioned in a blog post at least once.
+So what exactly is WordPress?
+Why and how did it become so popular?
+What drives developers and businessmen alike to choosing this platform?
+Let’s deep dive into all those reasons.
+I like to think I have all the answers.

-For you to imagine how popular WordPress is, it will be enough to mention just one fact: WordPress quietly powers 29% of all the websites in the world and 60% of the CMS (content management system) market.
-Yes, WordPress is the most popular content management system.
+If you want to imagine just how popular WordPress is, a single fact will do: WordPress quietly powers 29% of all the websites in the world and 60% of the CMS (Content Management System) market.
+WordPress is the populist king of content management systems.

-If you are a novice in this sphere, there are most likely a number of questions you might need to get answered; for ex.: what is CMS, what other choices you have besides WordPress and what is the difference between WordPress and other systems.
-First of all, you should know that content management systems are web-based applications for creating and managing the content of a website.
-They allow anyone, with no coding skills, to easily create, edit, organize and publish web content via graphical user interface.
+If you are a novice in this field, there are likely a bunch of questions you need answers to: What’s CMS?
+What other choices do you have besides WordPress and what’s the difference between WordPress and other systems?
+First off, you should know that content management systems are web-based applications for creating and managing website content.
+They allow anyone to easily create, edit, organize, and publish web content via graphical user interface.

-When looking for a solution to create a website you will come across content management systems like Joomla, Drupal, Magento, Shopify, Squarespace, etc. So which one to choose?
+When looking for a solution to creating a website you will come across content management systems like Joomla, Drupal, Magento, Shopify, Squarespace, etc. So which one to choose?
 The answer is simple: it depends on both your needs and technical skills.
-For instance, Shopify and Magento are ideal for creating ecommerce websites, but you may find these platforms not so effective for other types of websites (blogs, portfolios, personal websites, galleries, forums, etc.).
-As for Joomla and Drupal, our company has a long standing experience of working with these two content management systems.
-They are both very good in terms of security and flexibility, however they are probably not the right choice for those who are just getting started since they are both very complicated for a beginner.
-Another disadvantage of using Joomla or Drupal is that part of the companies which were developing Joomla Extensions or Drupal Modules as well as their users have reoriented their activities to WordPress or to other platforms and, in my deep conviction, this trend will accelerate in near future.
+For instance, Shopify and Magento are ideal for creating E-commerce websites, but ineffective for other types of websites, such as blogs, portfolios, personal websites, galleries, forums, etc. As for Joomla and Drupal, our company has a lot of experience working with these two content management systems.
+While they’re both very good in terms of security and flexibility, being pretty complicated for a beginner, they’re probably not the right choice for those just getting started.
+Another disadvantage of going with Joomla or Drupal is that part of the companies which were developing Joomla Extensions or Drupal Modules have redirected their activities to WordPress or other platforms and this trend will most likely accelerate in near future.
 Some of them have even stopped providing support and updates for their extensions or modules.
-Squarespace is focused mainly on website design and provides elegant and beautiful templates but even their fans admit that there is a shortage of tools that are responsible for certain functionality (plugins).
+Squarespace is focused mainly on website design and provides elegant and beautiful templates but even their most devoted fans admit that there’s a shortage of tools responsible for certain functionality (plugins).
 Probably the most talked-about website builder among users is Wix.
-However, despite the fact that it has been well-promoted, it powers only 0.5% of all websites and doesn’t provide the freedom that you’ll have with WordPress.
-For example, Wix ads come with free subscription, there is no native blogging app and what is the most annoying thing for wix users is that once you choose a template you can’t change it anymore.
+As well-promoted as it is, it powers only 0.5% of all websites and doesn’t provide the freedom you’ll have with WordPress: Wix ads come with free subscription, there’s no native blogging app and, what’s most annoying for Wix users, once you choose a template you can’t change it anymore.

-The fact that WordPress is the largest CMS is not enough to make a decision to start with it.
-Now let me explain why you should use WordPress over all others:
+Merely the fact that WordPress is the largest CMS is not enough base for your decision to start with it.
+Here’s why you should choose WordPress over all others:

-Although WordPress itself is free, it doesn’t mean you will not spend money at all.
-You probably know that in order to start a website you also need a domain name and a web hosting.
-Fortunately, their total price in the market starts from 3-4$ per month.
-The latter are the cheap shared servers and if you want a dedicated server with high speed and performance you will have to fork out another hundred dollars.
+Although WordPress itself is free, as you probably know, in order to start a website you’ll also need a domain name and a web hosting.
+Their total price in the market starts from 3-4$ per month but if you want a dedicated server with high speed and performance instead of a shared one, you may have to fork out another hundred dollars.

 2. Free Themes and Plugins